Capacity of Finite-State Channels with Delayed Feedback: Computable Bounds On Delayed Feedback Capacity

 \subsection{$Q$-graph Bounds on Delayed Feedback Capacity}

-In Section \ref{sec: methodologies} we introduced two powerful methodologies to compute upper and lower bounds on the capacity of unifilar FSCs with instantaneous feedback.
-Based on these approaches, we establish computable upper and lower bounds on the capacity of the unifilar FSC with delayed feedback.
-Specifically, following Theorem \ref{th: delay_as_one}, since the delayed feedback capacity of a unifilar FSC can be computed as the capacity of a new unifilar FSC with instantaneous feedback, the computable bounds from Section \ref{sec: methodologies} can be directly adapted for the case of delayed feedback, just by redefining the channel and then applying the bounds on the new unifilar FSC.
+In this section, we present upper and lower bounds on the delayed feedback capacity of unifilar FSCs.
+These bounds are based on the $Q$-graph bounds from Section \ref{sec: method1_qbounds}, which were introduced for the case of instantaneous feedback.
+In particular, to compute bounds on the delayed feedback capacity of a given unifilar FSC, we first reformulate the FSC (according to the formulation in Section \ref{sec: delayed_as_oneunit}) to obtain an equivalent instantaneous feedback capacity problem of a new uniflar FSC.
+Then, given the new unifilar FSC, the $Q$-graph bounds can be directly applied.
 We emphasize that a delay of at least two time instances is assumed here.
 Otherwise, we have the standard instantaneous feedback scenario.
-In the following theorem, we present the $Q$-graph lower bound for the case of delayed feedback. \begin{theorem} If the initial state $\tilde{s}_0$ is available to both the encoder and the decoder, then the $d$ time instances delayed feedback capacity of a strongly connected unifilar FSC is bounded by

-where $\tilde{X}$, $\tilde{Y}$, $\tilde{S}$ are the new channel input, output, and state, respectively (as defined in Section \ref{sec: delayed_as_oneunit}).
-The bound holds only for aperiodic inputs $P_{\tilde{X}|\tilde{S},Q}\in\mathcal{P}_\pi$ that are BCJR-invariant, and for all irreducible $Q$-graphs with $q_0$ such that $(\tilde{s}_0,q_0)$ lies in an aperiodic closed communicating class. \end{theorem} Following Remark \ref{remark: coding_scheme}, it is evident that any graph-based encoder (comprising of a $Q$-graph and a BCJR input distribution) for the delayed feedback capacity problem provides a lower bound (Theorem \ref{theorem:bcjr_general_delay}) and a coding scheme that achieve this lower bound.
-The construction details of the coding scheme are precisely given in \cite{OronBasharfeedback,Sabag_BIBO}, where the new transformed channel is considered for the construction.
-Further, the $Q$-graph upper bound for the case of delayed feedback is given in the theorem below. \begin{theorem} The $d$ time instances delayed feedback capacity of a strongly connected unifilar FSC, where the initial state is available to both the encoder and the decoder, is bounded by
+In the following theorem, we present the $Q$-graph upper bound for the case of delayed feedback. \begin{theorem} The $d$ time instances delayed feedback capacity of a strongly connected unifilar FSC, where the initial state is available to both the encoder and the decoder, is bounded by